 Lovers Point Park Beach is 1.3 Kms (0.8 Miles) from the Monterey Bay Aquarium.

-It is one of the most popular public beaches in Pacific Grove, probably because it is one of the few safe swimming beaches in the area.
+It is one of the most popular public beaches in Pacific Grove, probably because it is one of the few safe swimming beaches.

-It is a great spot to have a picnic or go on a run or ride the bike.
+It is a great spot to have a picnic or go on a run or ride a bike.